 The difference is that Jesus was not wanting to attract attention to himself.
 He wasn't looking for his own fame.
 He was wanting to glorify the Supreme Being, and bring those who were ready back to the Supreme Being.

 He also was not looking to benefit materially from his teachings.
 He didn't request a salary or lavish quarters paid by donations of his followers.
 In fact, Jesus did not even ask for money or donations.
 He accepted the voluntary offerings of his followers, but did not request any salary or payment to support himself.

 And he asked his followers who preached to do the same:

 "Whenever you enter a village and they welcome you, eat what is set before you."
-(Luke 10:8)This is a quite the opposite perspective today's ecclesiastical priests and ministers have: They demand salaries in return for their services.
+(Luke 10:8)This is quite the opposite perspective of today's sectarian priests and ministers have: They demand salaries in return for their services.
 They will interview and canvas for their reverend positions as though it is a job.
 They will bring in their resumes and request a certain salary in return for their services.

 Then they receive their reward for their service with the salaries they receive.
 Thus they are not serving the Supreme Being - they are serving those who are paying their salaries.
 To serve the Supreme Being means to offer one's services to Him as a sacrifice.
 As a freewill offering.

 You see, the Supreme Being doesn't need anyone's help.
 He can broadcast His existence to everyone simultaneously if he wanted to.
 He doesn't need our help.